earthengine/continuation-calculus-paper/README.txt

 To use the evaluator, type this:

-python3 cc.py < input.cc
+	python3 cc.py input.cc

 The program will load the continuation calculus definitions in input.cc, and execute the terms.

+You can also enter interactive mode:

+    python3 cc.py

+Now you can enter definitions and terms.
+Definitions will be remembered, terms will be evaluated to a final term.

+For the syntax of terms and rules, look in fib.cc en listmult.cc.
 Terms and definitions must be on single lines, with no surrounding whitespace.
 A hash symbol starts a comment line.

 Options: